Adam-Chamberlain/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

 GROUP BY row)

 SELECT
-t1.order_id,
+c.order_id,
 CONCAT(
-  CASE WHEN pn.pizza_name LIKE 'Meatlovers' THEN 'Meat Lovers' ELSE pn.pizza_name END, CASE WHEN t3.exclusions IS NOT NULL THEN ' - Exclude ' ELSE NULL END, t3.exclusions, CASE WHEN t4.extras IS NOT NULL THEN ' - Extra ' ELSE NULL END, t4.extras) AS order FROM temp1 t1
+  CASE WHEN pn.pizza_name LIKE 'Meatlovers' THEN 'Meat Lovers' ELSE pn.pizza_name END, CASE WHEN t3.exclusions IS NOT NULL THEN ' - Exclude ' ELSE NULL END, t3.exclusions, CASE WHEN t4.extras IS NOT NULL THEN ' - Extra ' ELSE NULL END, t4.extras) AS order FROM clean c
 LEFT JOIN temp3 t3
-ON t1.row = t3.row
+ON c.row = t3.row
 LEFT JOIN temp4 t4
-ON t1.row = t4.row
+ON c.row = t4.row
 JOIN pizza_runner.pizza_names pn
-ON t1.pizza_id = pn.pizza_id
+ON c.pizza_id = pn.pizza_id
 ```
-This took a LOT of subqueries, but it works!
+This took a LOT of CTE tables, but it works!
-- temp1 - Cleans data and pulls relevant information.
+- clean - Cleans data and pulls relevant information.
 I also added a row number column, which is important for grouping ingredients back together later on.
 - temp2 - Separates all exclusions and extras into separate columns so that they can be properly identified with the `pizza_toppings` table.
 - temp3 - Matches ingredient numbers from the `exclusions` column and groups them back together based on the initial row number in the case where there are multiple exclusions.
 - temp4 - Does the same thing as temp3 but with the `extras` column instead.